google/sandboxed-api/oss-internship-2020/jsonnet/README.md

 # Jsonnet Sandboxed API

-This library provides sandboxed version of the [Jsonnet](https://github.com/google/jsonnet) library.
+This library provides a sandboxed version of the [Jsonnet](https://github.com/google/jsonnet) library.

 ## Examples